How to get a West Virginia Certificate of Exemption

 What is a Certificate of Exemption?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the State Tax Department.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the Virginia State Tax Department.

-The Certificate of Exemption is the seller’s evidence why sales tax was not collected on a transaction.
-Similar names for a Certificate of Exemption include reseller number, seller’s permit, resale certificate or reseller’s license.
-In order to prove a buyer intends to resell the product, they must provide a valid Certificate of Exemption to the seller of the goods.
+The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
+Similar names for a Certificate of Exemption include a resale certificate, reseller number, seller’s permit, wholesale license, or reseller’s license.
+In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

-Before a business starts selling products or providing taxable services, they must first get a West Virginia Sales Tax Permit from the West Virginia State Tax Department.
+Before a business starts selling products or providing taxable services, it must first get a state of West Virginia Sales and Use Tax Permit from the West Virginia State Tax Department.
 The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.

 Fillable SSTGB FORM F0003 Certificate of Exemption